 In terms of attachment patterns, is there a cognitive vs. affective difference in how people perceive, respond to, and use shame and humiliation?
 The Dynamic Maturational Model of Attachment and Adaptation (DMM) teases out two fundamentally different approaches to how people respond to danger.
-DMM self-protective strategies describe many aspects which have opposing facets.
-Four facets of attachment are self vs. other-blame, other vs. self-focus, vulnerability-avoided vs. invulnerability oscillated with total vulnerability, and positive-preference vs negative-preference.
-(CSI’s Conflict Model and Conflict Model Circumplex, both based on the DMM, identify other facets.)
+DMM self-protective strategies describe many aspects which have opposing facets in the A and C attachment patterns.
+Four relevant and opposing facets of A and C patterns are:

 If shame and humiliation capture two facets of the cognitive (A-strategies) vs. affective (C-strategies) divide, then what is the common aspect underlying them?
 Is it embarrassment, a core emotional sensitivity, an evolutionarily developed response to the danger of being banished from the tribe for a relationship violation, or something else?
 Does it relate to rejection, denigration, or something else?
 And, what does it mean to practitioners?